crossplane/uptest/README.md

 # UPTEST

+_Note:_ The `uptest` tool used to live in the https://github.com/upbound/uptest repository.
+We have moved it to this repository (https://github.com/crossplane/uptest) and kept the old repository instead of renaming it because the provider reusable CI workflows and the other CI tooling such as `crddiff` or `updoc` still reside in there.

 The end to end integration testing tool for Crossplane providers and configurations.

 Uptest comes as a binary which can be installed from the releases section.
 It runs end-to-end tests